dovahcrow/dovahcrow.github.io/content/authors/admin/_index.md

 user_groups: []
 ---

-Weiyüen is a PhD student at SFU right now.
+Weiyuan is a PhD student at SFU right now.
 His research interests include Data Management, ML Debugging and applying Machine Learning to real problems.

 He took a gap year working in Strikingly @ Shanghai, as a Data Scientist.